 But in order for this setup to work perfectly, both the sensors have a similar resolution.

-C) Wide Angle + Regular: It gives two different perspectives of a camera with Bokeh Effect.
-This wide angle and regular sensor setup are mostly adopted by LG.
-LG has been using wide-angle cameras in their smartphone which let users get great wide angle shots.
+It gives two different perspectives of a camera with Bokeh Effect.
+This wide-angle and regular sensor setup is mostly adopted by LG.
+LG has been using wide-angle cameras in their smartphone which let users get great wide-angle shots.

-The only problem with this kind of setup is that the wide angle sensor brings barrel distortion(photo appear to curve inward).
+The only problem with this kind of setup is that the wide-angle sensor brings barrel distortion(photos appear to curve inward).
 This means that photos look spherical instead of linear.

 Fig: LG G6 have this combination